 Engage the Community

-In order to best meet the needs of a community; the founding team must fully understand it.
-It is imperative that the school’s founding team conducts in-depth research on the student population to be served and their educational needs.
+In order to best meet the needs of a community, the founding team must fully understand it.
+It is imperative that the school’s founding team conduct in-depth research on the student population to be served and their educational needs.
 Actively networking with parents, community leaders, and local legislators will ensure the school is providing an academic choice that is representative of its population.

 Define the School’s Vision and Mission